interlay/interlay.github.io/docs/vault/overview.md

 # Vaults

-Vaults are the heart of the PolkaBTC bridge.
-They are responsible for maintaining the physical 1:1 peg between BTC and PolkaBTC.
+Vaults are the heart of the interBTC bridge.
+They are responsible for maintaining the physical 1:1 peg between BTC and interBTC.
-Vaults receive BTC for safekeeping from users and ensure BTC remains locked while PolkaBTC exists
+Vaults receive BTC for safekeeping from users and ensure BTC remains locked while interBTC exists

 Vaults are **non-trusted** and **collateralized** and **any user can become a Vault** by providing DOT collateral.
 This means: as a user, you can freely choose any Vault you like or be your own Vault.
 You don’t have to trust anyone else if you want to be extra cautious.

-The correct behavior of Vaults is enforced by the PolkaBTC bridge parachain.
+The correct behavior of Vaults is enforced by the interBTC bridge parachain.
 Specifically, Vaults must prove correct behavior to the BTC-Relay component - a Bitcoin SPV client implemented directly on top of Polkadot.
 If a Vault tries to steal BTC, this will be automatically detected and the Vault will lose its collateral - and users will be reimbursed using this collateral (at a beneficial rate).

 ### What do Vaults do?

-1. **Provide DOT Collateral** and upload their Bitcoin public key to the PolkaBTC bridge.
-The amount of collateral provided determines how much BTC the Vault can accept for safekeeping / how many PolkaBTC this Vault can secure.
+1. **Provide DOT Collateral** and upload their Bitcoin public key to the interBTC bridge.
+The amount of collateral provided determines how much BTC the Vault can accept for safekeeping / how many interBTC this Vault can secure.
 2. **Issue**: Vaults receive BTC from users for safekeeping.
 This locks the Vault's DOT collateral until BTC is redeemed again.
-3. **Redeem**: Vaults monitor the PolkaBTC bridge for redeem requests.
-When a user requests to redeem PolkaBTC, Vaults release BTC to the user and prove that they behaved correctly to the PolkaBTC bridge (via the BTC-Relay).
+3. **Redeem**: Vaults monitor the interBTC bridge for redeem requests.
+When a user requests to redeem interBTC, Vaults release BTC to the user and prove that they behaved correctly to the interBTC bridge (via the BTC-Relay).
 Only if this proof is correct, the Vault's collateral is unlocked again.

 ### Why would I want to become a Vault?

-1. **Yield farming:** Vaults earn fees in PolkaBTC and receive a subsidy in DOT.
+1. **Yield farming:** Vaults earn fees in interBTC and receive a subsidy in DOT.
 As such, Vaults earn yield on their DOT collateral and have **exposure to both DOT and (Polka)BTC**.
 2. **Self-custody:** Vaults hold BTC of users in custody.
-If you are a large liquidity provider, you can be your own vault and retain custody over your BTC holdings until you sell PolkaBTC.
+If you are a large liquidity provider, you can be your own vault and retain custody over your BTC holdings until you sell interBTC.

 ### What do I need to become a Vault?